CyberFvde/Secure-Code-Commandments/README.md

 1. **Input Validation:** Validate all user input data to prevent malicious data injection.
 Use OWASP advice and perform code review to ensure input validation is implemented correctly.
 This is easy due to the fact that alot of well known frameworks such as Django, React, express etc have this built in already.

 2. **Output Encoding:** Implement output encoding to prevent XSS attacks.
 Perform code review to ensure output encoding is implemented correctly.
+This is also easy due to the fact that alot of well known frameworks such as Django, React, express etc have this built in already.

 3. **Parameterized Queries:** Use parameterized queries instead of dynamic queries to prevent SQL injection attacks.
 Perform code review to ensure parameterized queries are implemented correctly.